phw/peek/README.md

 is not a general purpose screencast app with extended features and it never will be.

-Currently only Linux with X11 is supported.
-Other Unix like systems using X11 should work as well.
-It is planned to also support Wayland and maybe other operating systems in the future.
+Currently only X11 is fully supported.
+There is no direct support for Wayland and Mir, but you can use Peek on Gnome Shell with XWayland (see FAQs below).

 ## Requirements